aimeos/aimeos-docs/src/providers/service/payment.md

 As soon as the customer clicks on "Proceed", the form values will be posted to the payment gateway given in the first parameter of the form helper.
 For more details about generating the payment form, please have a look into the article about [configurations](index.md#payment-form).

-If you redirect the customers to the payment provider where they can enter their payment data (like credit card details), the payment providers need to redirect the customers back to your web site.
+If you redirect the customers to the payment provider where they can enter their payment data (like credit card details), the payment providers need to redirect the customers back to your website.
 When supported, you can hand over two URLs to the payment provider:

 payment.url-success
-: URL to the thank you page (also for failed payments but a suitable text will be displayed instead)
+: URL to the "Thank You" page (also for failed payments but a suitable text will be displayed instead)

 payment.url-update
 : Page where the checkout update component is placed and waits for asynchronous notifications from the payment provider

 You can retrieve these URLs using: